 Gestational diabetes is usually asymptomatic and most women would not know they have gestational diabetes until screening is done.
 Polyuria, polydypsia and polyphagia are normal experiences in a normal pregnancy.

 The signs that are suggestive of gestational diabetes are fast growing fetus where the fundal height is more than the gestational age, and also the presence of polyhydramnios.

-The signs and symptoms are not reliable in diagnosing gestational diabetes, blood glucose screening is the standard for diagnosing the condition.
+The signs and symptoms are not reliable in the diagnosis, the most relevant is blood glucose levels.
 Various blood glucose screening test are used to record glucose levels.

 - Routine blood glucose screening : FBG > 7.0mmol/L and RBG > 11.0mmol/L are suggestive of gestational diabetes.
 It is confirmed through more sophisticated glucose screening test.